hubert22143/Rock-Paper-Scisors/README.md

 Mainly I learned how to think what to focus on about when you're creating game.
 Overall, usefull exercise, learned alot, feeling more comfortable with js.

+// some fixes - last update
+The thing what I have fixed in the last commit, was styling.
+I have updated the anime mode, so it shows correctly in the corners while in the game instead of ruining the graphics.
+Also i've hided bot ui menu, since it's unecessary, after that, some minor fixes not worth mentioning.